FOCUS

 Why not try OSH UPDATE for yourself?
 Take a 15 day free trial to a collection of over 800,000 sources of authoritative and validated information.
 The cost of a year's subscription is GBP275.00.
 Why be without quality OSH information?

-Sheila Pantry Associates Ltd. publish a number of health, safety,
+Sheila Pantry Associates Ltd. publish a number of health, safety, environment

-that are regularly updated, contain both full text and bibliographic information.
+full text and bibliographic information.

-All services are
+All services are available

-available for a 15-day free trial.
+for a 15-day free trial.